AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** Batch inserts via `JpaContext/EntityManager` in MySQL.

-**Key points:**\
+**Key points:**
-     - in `application.properties` set `spring.jpa.properties.hibernate.jdbc.batch_size`\
+- in `application.properties` set `spring.jpa.properties.hibernate.jdbc.batch_size`
-     - in `application.properties` set `spring.jpa.properties.hibernate.generate_statistics` (just to check that batching is working)\
+- in `application.properties` set `spring.jpa.properties.hibernate.generate_statistics` (just to check that batching is working)
-     - in `application.properties` set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL)\
+- in `application.properties` set JDBC URL with `rewriteBatchedStatements=true` (optimization for MySQL)
-     - in `application.properties` set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)\
+- in `application.properties` set JDBC URL with `cachePrepStmts=true` (enable caching and is useful if you decide to set `prepStmtCacheSize`, `prepStmtCacheSqlLimit`, etc as well; without this setting the cache is disabled)
-     - in `application.properties` set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))\
+- in `application.properties` set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))
-     - in case of using a parent-child relationship with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts\
+- in case of using a parent-child relationship with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts
-     - in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since MySQL `IDENTITY` will cause batching to be disabled\
+- in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since MySQL `IDENTITY` will cause insert batching to be disabled
-     - the `EntityManager` is obtain per entity type via, `JpaContext#getEntityManagerByManagedType(Class<?> entity)`\
+- the `EntityManager` is obtain per entity type via, `JpaContext#getEntityManagerByManagedType(Class<?> entity)`
-     - in DAO, flush and clear the persistence context from time to time; this way you avoid to "overwhelm" the persistence context
+- in DAO, flush and clear the Persistence Context from time to time; this way you avoid to "overwhelm" the Persistence Context
+- if is not needed, then ensure that Second Level Cache is disabled via `spring.jpa.properties.hibernate.cache.use_second_level_cache=false`

 **Output example:**
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootBatchInsertsEntityManagerViaJpaContext/batch%20inserts%20via%20JpaContext.png)